Copper Criteria

 Create a video sequence to a popular social media trend, OR create a trick sequence to a trending sound.

-Dog touches handler’s hand with their nose, repeat 6 times using both hands.
+Dog touches handler’s hand with their nose, repeat 6 times alternating both hands.

 Toy Engagement